A Plan to Renew the Promise of American Life, Plank 6

 People who dismiss reliance on a precious metal like gold as a ‘barbarous relic’ are, whether they realize it or not, advocating for deficits, inflation, and the confiscation and redistribution of wealth via monetary policy.
 Countries that switch from a metallic standard to exclusive reliance on fiat money do so precisely to achieve deficits, inflation, and the confiscation and redistribution of wealth.
 They want to spend and borrow beyond their means, and a precious metal stands in their way.

 A metallic standard produces price-stability and superior employment outcomes for everyone because it imposes a limit on the total money supply.
 The government can’t easily expand the amount of money, which is another way of saying it can’t inflate prices, including the price of money itself, which is the interest rate.
 The market sets these things, and the result is superior efficiency and better outcomes, i.e., more goods for everyone.

 Under a metallic standard, significant inflation is rare, and hyperinflation is essentially impossible because the money supply can only grow at the rate that the supply of the precious metal increases.
 It is possible, of course, for a government to follow a metallic standard and also issue fiat money.
 But the market will always have more confidence in sound money than unsound.
 So precious metals are an effective constraint on government, provided the government doesn’t impede people’s free access to, and use of, those metals.

-As I noted at the outset, the U.S. Constitution puts the United States on a bimetallic standard of silver and gold, with silver serving as the base.
+As I noted at the outset, the U.S. Constitution puts the United States on a bimetallic system of silver and gold, with silver as the base.
 It does not impose a gold standard, per se, nor a silver standard.
-Rather, it imposes a bimetallic, silver-and-gold standard controlled by the people rather than by politicians and bureaucrats.
+Rather, it imposes the historically favored and natural bimetallic, silver-and-gold system, a system controlled by the people rather than by politicians and bureaucrats.